stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 ## Cache construction

-We use Ray to manage the writers.
-Readers are managed by the main processes (though call into Ray to get the data).
-At a high level, we create a writer process for each shard, which produce chunks one by one.
-T is a central writer coordinator process that receives chunks from each shard and adds them to the global ordering round robin.
-When chunks are added, we make them available to an actor that readers can access to get chunks.
+We use Ray to handle the construction of the cache.
+There are 4 types of processes/actors that we create using Ray:

+* A ChunkCacheBroker actor, whose job is to dispense chunks to readers while the cache is being built.
+It is also responsible for keeping track of the global ordering of chunks.
+* A ChunkCacheBuilder actor, which is responsible for building the cache.
+It forks off processes for processing input shards.
+It acts as a callback for these processes, and accepts chunk metadata from them.
+* Shard writer processes, one per input shard.
+The function _produce_cache_for_shard is the entry point for these processes.
+  This function is responsible for reading from the input shard and forking off processes to process chunks of documents.
+* Chunk processor processes, which are responsible for processing documents and creating chunks. _produce_chunk is the entry point for these processes.

+Readers are managed by the model training processes, which read by sending requests to the broker via the Ray.
+They are not themselves Ray actors/processes.

 ## Reproducible Sharded Reading for Training

 We want to be able to read from the cache in a way that is deterministic and reproducible, even if the number of readers changes.
 We also want readers to only read from the chunks that they need to read from.
 We pretend the list of data is infinite by cycling.
-We cannot track epochs.
+We do track epochs when reading this way.

 NB Our goal is a deterministic ordering over examples, and not merely chunks or even documents.